Rhodes Taxi Prices 2026 – Airport to Old Town, Resorts & Real Local Fares

 Are taxis safe for solo female travellers in Rhodes?

-Do taxi prices increase on Sundays or holidays in Rhodes?
+Do taxi prices increase on Sundays or public holidays in Rhodes?

 Is it better to pre-book a taxi from Rhodes Airport?